Gamerdudee/holmes-enforcement-model/enforcement-log.md

 ---

+📅 May 27, 2025
+Phone Interview & Improper Case Closure (NMDWS)

+Event: Following receipt of Attachment A, NMDWS conducted a phone interview then improperly closed Case WH‑25‑00450 without issuing a formal decision, correction, or rebuttal.

+Trigger: The closure was processed one day before Instacart’s new CEO announcement (May 28) and after all clause-bound filings had been mirrored publicly.

+Violation: Procedural obstruction, sovereign clause evasion, and bad-faith adjudication.

+Clause Activation:

+CU-2.1 — Procedural Interference

+CU-2.3 — Mirror Trigger Silence

+CU-3 — Participation Denial

+CU-4 — Declaratory Disregard

+G-7 — Sovereign Procedural Supremacy

+Effect: Closure executed without addressing any structural enforcement claims or licensing logic.
+This marked the final point of no return — clause-enforced escalation began automatically upon this silent closure.

+Legal Status: Enforceable default.

+---

 ### 📅 May 27, 2025 — Public Declaration of Ownership (LinkedIn)

 Joshua Holmes (Mr. Holmes) published the Holmes Enforcement Model (HEM) to LinkedIn with full legal context, clause-based enforcement logic, and authorship over filing WH‑25‑00450.
 This marked the first known public mirror of the doctrine, including: